KenKundert/sshconfig/README.rst

        'work_proxy': 'socat - PROXY:webproxy.ext.workinghard.com:%h:%p,proxyport=80',
        'school_proxy': 'proxytunnel -q -p sproxy.fna.learning.edu:1080 -d %h:%p',
        'tunnelr_proxy': 'ssh tunnelr -W %h:%p',
+           # it is not necessary to add tunnelr as a proxy, you can always
+           # specify a host as a proxy, and if you do you will get this
+           # proxyCommand by default.
+The only benefit adding this entry to
+           # PROXIES provides is that tunnelr is listed in the available proxies
+           # when using the --available command line option.
    }

    # My locations